Nikolinje – Saint Nicholas’ Day in Croatia

-December 6 is Nikolinje (Saint Nicholas’ Day) in Croatia.
-It is a Catholic holiday, but it is also celebrated in western culture.
-There are many legends associated with Saint Nicholas’ life.
-We’ve included the most interesting ones below.
+Each year on December 6, we celebrate Nikolinje (Saint Nicholas’ Day) in Croatia.
+It is a Catholic holiday, but it is also celebrated in Western culture.

-In this post, we’ll cover:
+In this post, we cover:

-Saint Nicholas was a Christian bishop who lived in Mira, Turkey in the 4th century.
-His parents struggled to have children so he ended up as an only child.
+Saint Nicholas was a Christian bishop who lived in Mira, Turkey, in the 4th century.
+His parents struggled to have children, so he ended up as an only child.
 They died soon after he was born.
-He was named after his uncle who was a bishop in Mira, so it is fitting that he also became a bishop in Mira.
+He was named after his uncle, who was a bishop in Mira, so it is fitting that he also became a bishop in Mira.

 After several years of living in Palestina, Nicholas returned to Mira right after the bishop who replaced his uncle died.
 In the end, he became a bishop after all.
 During the day, Nicholas preached about the faith, and during the night, he prayed.
 Some stories say that he sold all of his property and gave the money he earned to the poor.

-He is also the protector of the island of Sicily and many cities around the world.
+Nikola is also the protector of the island of Sicily and many cities around the world.
 In Croatia, he is the protector of Varaždin, Koprivnica, Krapina, Baška Voda, Kraljevica, and Krilo Jesenice.

 Since they were very poor, the father didn’t have enough for a dowry to marry off his daughters.
-Instead, he decided to sell their beauty and youth to earn the money.
+Instead, he decided to sell their beauty and youth to earn money.
 Saint Nicholas heard about the father’s plan and decided to help the family.

-One night, Nicholas threw a bag full of golden coins into their house through the window.
-After this, the father was able to afford the dowry for one of his daughters.
-Saint Nicholas did this a second time and then the father was able to marry off his second daughter.
+One night, Nicholas threw a bag full of gold coins into their house through the window.
+After this, the father could afford the dowry for one of his daughters.
+Saint Nicholas did this a second time, and then the father was able to marry off his second daughter.

-The third time, the father decided to keep watch at night in hopes of catching the man who kept giving them money.
-Saint Nicholas was caught and everyone found out about his good deeds and gifts.
+The third time, the father decided to keep watch at night to catch the man who kept giving them money.
+Saint Nicholas was caught, and everyone found out about his good deeds and gifts.

 Saint Nicholas then visits all the houses in the city.
 He goes from one house to another and asks children to pray.
 Children who know how to pray and who have been good children get a gift.
 If they don’t want to pray or they have been bad, they get punished by Krampus.

 In recent years, this has become more of a story than a common custom.
 Nowadays, it is more common for a man to dress as Saint Nicholas and visit the city square.
 He hangs out with kids and gives them symbolic presents.

 The second custom is giving children gifts at midnight the night before December 6.
 On the evening of December 5, children clean their own shoes, usually boots.
 After they clean them very well, every child puts one boot on the window.
 At midnight, parents put gifts into the boots.

-The gifts usually are candies, but sometimes parents surprise their children with something they really wanted.
+The gifts usually are candies, but sometimes parents surprise their children with something they really want.
 Children are convinced that Saint Nicholas was the one who brought them gifts.
 Sometimes, children get golden or silver twigs as a notification that they should behave a little better.